-Sensor data.
 Researchers have found that different types of sensor information are effective for classifying different types of activities.
-When trying to recognize actions that involve repetitive body motions (e.g., walking, running), data collected from accelerometers positioned on the body has been used [13].
-Other activities are not as easily distinguishable by body position and in these cases, researchers [14][16] observe the smart home resident's interaction with objects of interest such as doors, windows, refrigerators, keys, and medicine containers.
-Other researchers, including Cook and Schmitter-Edgecombe [4], rely upon motion sensors as well as item sensors to recognize ADL activities that are being performed.
-In addition, some researchers such as Brdiczka et al. [2] video tape smart home residents and process the video to recognize activities, though this can introduce challenges for technology acceptance and the computational expense of processing the data.
+When trying to recognize actions that involve repetitive body motions (e.g., walking, running), data collected from accelerometers positioned on the body have been used.10 Other activities are not as easily distinguishable by body position and in these cases, researchers^{11,12} observe the smart home resident's interaction with objects of interest such as doors, windows, refrigerators, keys, and medicine containers.
+Other researchers, including Cook and Schmitter-Edgecombe,7 rely upon motion sensors as well as item sensors to recognize ADL that are being performed.
+In addition, some researchers such as Brdiczka et al.13 video tape smart home residents and process the video to recognize activities, though this can introduce challenges for technology acceptance and the computational expense of processing the data.